Imari Porcelain - The Okawachiyama Kilns

 Thus, among the Europeans rich and sophisticated enough to be able to appreciate it, Japanese porcelain in general became known as "Imari ware" - simply because that was the major origin of its shipping.

-Today, the Okawachiyama kilns of are open to visitors and great bargains can be found at the shops right there.
+Today, the Okawachiyama kilns are open to visitors and great bargains can be found at the shops right there.
 You don't have to be a royal anymore to afford some genuine Imari plates for your kitchen.

 The Okawachiyama kilns form a small, densely populated village about 6km from Imari town center.
 While Imari itself is a modern city, in Okawachiyama, tradition lives on.